-Join Garrick Chow for an in-depth discussion in this video iTunes Match, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video iTunes Match, part of Learning iTunes 12.

 - Previously in this chapter,…we saw how to sync music between computers…on your local network, either through network sharing…or home sharing.…The main limitation of these two methods…is that they only work on your local network,…so if you're out on the road with your laptop,…and you want to get to your music,…you're not able to do that using either…of those sharing methods.…But Apple does offer a service called iTunes Match…that will work for those situations,…and in this movie, we'll take a look…at how to set it up and use it.…First of all, iTunes Match is a pay service from Apple…that let's you store your music library in iCloud.…You can then play and download the music in your collection…on any computers running iTunes…or on any iOS devices, like iPhones or iPads…and even through Apple TVs.…